raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step06.md

 You should already be familiar with setting up a Raspberry Pi and using it.
 If not, follow this guide on [Getting started with Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started).

 The programming language I will be using in this course is **Python** together with a library called [**GPIO Zero**](https://gpiozero.readthedocs.io/en/stable/index.html), which provides an accessible way to control components through the GPIO pins.

-Python and GPIO Zero will be installed by default if your Pi is running the **Raspbian** operating system.
+Python and GPIO Zero will be installed by default if your Raspberry Pi is running the **Raspbian** operating system.
 Follow this guide on [Installing GPIO Zero](https://gpiozero.readthedocs.io/en/stable/installing.html) if you are using **Raspbian Lite** or other operating systems.

 **Did you have any problems connecting the motor board to the Raspberry Pi or to the battery pack?**

-**What type of power supply are you using for your Pi?**
+**What type of power supply are you using for your Raspberry Pi?**

 Answer both of these questions in the  comments section below.